Tropical to warm temperate latitudes in the eastern Indian and western Pacific oceans

 Order Crocodilia (alligators, crocodiles, and relatives), Family Crocodylidae (crocodiles)

-Reaching lengths of more than 23 feet (6.5 m) and weights over a metric tonne (2200 pounds), the saltwater crocodile is the largest reptile on the planet and is a formidable predator throughout its range. saltwater crocodiles of this size are capable of eating just about any animals that stray too near and are particularly adept at drowning terrestrial animals like birds and mammals.
-Named for its ability to live in full salinity seawater, saltwater crocodiles typically live in brackish (low salinity) water near the coast.
+Reaching lengths of more than 23 feet (6.5 m) and weights over 2,200 pounds (~1,000 kilos), the saltwater crocodile is the largest reptile on the planet and is a formidable predator throughout its range.
+Saltwater crocodiles of this size are capable of eating just about any animal that strays too close and are particularly adept at drowning terrestrial creatures like birds and mammals.
+Named for its ability to survive in full salinity seawater, saltwater crocodiles typically live in brackish (low salinity) water near the coast.

 Though crocodiles and their relatives have a negative reputation among people, most species are relatively harmless and would rather avoid people rather than confront them.
 The saltwater crocodile, however, is known to show aggression towards people – partly a result of its strong territoriality – and is responsible for at least several dozen attacks on people each year.